SyedaSumaiyyaFatima/FlaskChess/README.md

 config.py: Configuration settings for the Flask application. requirements.txt: List of dependencies needed to run the project.

-#Usage
+# Usage
 Start a Game: Register or log in to start a new game.
 Make Moves: Click on a piece and then click on the destination square to make a move.
 Game History: View past games from your profile.

-#Contributing
+# Contributing
-Contributions are welcome!
-To contribute:
+Contributions are welcome to contribute.